sujaljatla/Music-Player-App/README.md

 3. Use the seek bar to control the playback progress.
 4. Navigate to the next or previous songs using the respective buttons.
 5. Enjoy your music!

-Please note that this is a basic music player app and does not include advanced features like playlists, equalizers, or music library management.

-Feel free to customize and enhance the app according to your needs.

-**Happy listening!**